3 Smart Occupational Areas for Beginning a Career in Education

 But Canada needs more early childhood educators working in our communities so that more families have access to quality child care.
 Just take a look at a few eye-opening statistics:

-- About 68 percent of Canadian mothers with kids aged 3 to 5 participated in the workforce in 1995.
-But by 2012, that number had risen to almost 77 percent.*
+- About 71 percent of Canadian mothers with kids aged 3 to 5 participated in the workforce in 1998.
+But by 2016, that number had risen to 77 percent.1

-- In 2012, Canada was home to about 3.1 million children aged 12 and under whose mothers were employed.
-But, that same year, only about 987,000 regulated child-care spaces were available across the country.
-That's a major gap of about 68 percent.*
+- In 2016, Canada was home to about 3.2 million children aged 12 and under whose mothers were employed.
+But, that same year, only about 1.4 million regulated child-care spaces were available across the country.
+That's a major gap.1

 2. Special Education and Teaching Assistance

-- More than 54 percent of kids with disabilities had problems with speech or language.***
+- Almost 45 percent of kids with disabilities had problems with speech or language.

-- About 53 percent had developmental disorders like Down syndrome or cerebral palsy.***
+- More than 30 percent had developmental disorders like Down syndrome or cerebral palsy.

-- Over 52 percent had psychological, emotional, or behavioural issues.***
+- Around 35 percent had psychological, emotional, or behavioural issues.

-As a teacher's aide or special education assistant in Canada, you could earn close to the median salary of $45,760 or as much as $62,400 or more after enough experience.**
+As a teacher's aide or special education assistant in Canada, you could earn close to the median salary of $45,760 or as much as $61,900 or more after enough experience.2

 3. Teaching English as a Second Language